ReDI-School/nrw-html-css-2020/index.md

 On this site we collect all the materials like slides, exercises with solutions, ideas for projects as well as additional resources that you may/should look into.

+In this course we will learn how websites are made and teach you how to build your own.

+## Teachers

+* Vincent
+* Seun
+* Jessica
+* Heni
+* Baris